 Be it across town or across the world, serving lunch at our local Manna House or building churches in the Amazon, First Presbyterian serves the call of evangelism.
 Our members have incredible opportunities to reach out to those in need and put to use their spiritual gifts and talents.
 Each year, a number of global mission trips are organized and each week our members volunteer locally.

-Our annual mission trip to Haiti will be in February.
-Departure will be Feb.
-27, and return will be March 7.
+Our annual mission trip to Haiti is held in February.
 If you are interested in participating, please call or email the Rev. Chris Handley.

 Recent Mission Trips

 First Presbyterian supports ministries all over the world.
 Over 20 percent of the gifts given to the ministry of this church go to support the work of building the kingdom of God around the world.
 Our mission ministry team works to stay in contact with over 25 missionaries that we support on every continent on the globe.

 A former missionary to Slovakia, now works with Entrust as their Director of Donor Relations (coordinating development and fundraising), Communications (writer and editor) and India Team (women’s training and communications).